th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 # Text To Speech
 Some commands produce a voice feedback, this voice feedback will be created with a TTS(Text-To-Speech)-system.
-There are different text to speech systems, rhasspy combines them in one MQTT API.
+There are different text to speech systems, Rhasspy combines them in one MQTT API.
 These are available: flite (only in english), picotts, nanotts, marytts, opentts, wavenet.

 [Read more about Text To Speech](/pages/knowledge/text-to-speech)